-Roosevelt Island’s critical role in New York City Water Tunnel #3 is not well-known.
-It’s the largest capital construction project in City history, and we’re in the middle.
+Roosevelt Island’s critical role in supplying New York City is not well-known, but Water Tunnel #3 is key to the futures of Brooklyn and Queens.
+It’s the largest capital construction project in City history, and Roosevelt Island‘s smack in the middle.

-We reported in 2017 that two temporary roads were being built to support the project.
+We reported in 2017 on two temporary roads built in support of the project.
 But that’s only the surface.

-Built by the Department of Environmental Protection (DEP), the 60 mile tunnel has a 2021 finish date.
-That’s iffy, though, as Mayor de Blasio hasn’t made a clear commitment.
+Designed by the Department of Environmental Protection (DEP), the 60 mile tunnel has a 2021 finish date.
+That’s iffy, though, as Mayor de Blasio hasn’t made a clear commitment for funding.

 The future of the City, especially Brooklyn and Queens hinges on Water Tunnel #3.
-Mayor Michael Bloomberg saw it as the most urgent concern of his time in office.
+Mayor Michael Bloomberg, a technocrat at heart, saw it as the most urgent concern of his time in office.

 Roosevelt Island and Water Tunnel #3

-Shaft 15B, right under Roosevelt Island, is the last before water can flow into Astoria and beyond.
+Shaft 15B, under Roosevelt Island, between Jack McManus Field and The Octagon, is the last before water can flow into Astoria and beyond.

 Why Does This Matter?